 Breaking down the good red wine Italy produces

-So grab a glass, and let’s embark on this delicious adventure together.
+So grab a glass and let’s embark on this delicious adventure together.
 Trust me, your palate will thank you.
 Salute!

 The 5 Best Italian Red Wines for Beginners

-When I first started exploring the world of Italian red wine, I felt overwhelmed.
+When I first started exploring the world of Italian red wines, I felt overwhelmed.
 With hundreds of recognized native grape varieties and a complex classification system, it’s easy to get lost in a sea of unfamiliar names.
 But after years of tasting and learning, I’ve discovered that the best way to dive into Italian reds is to start with a few key styles.

 Chianti Classico, Valpolicella, Montepulciano d’Abruzzo, Barbera d’Asti, Nero d’Avola